adonispuente/insights-dashboard/docs/sre-capabilities/aus/sops/onboard-an-ocm-organization.md

 # Onboard an OCM organization with AUS

 `AUS` acats only on OCM organization that have been explicitely onboarded with the service.
+This is a requirement for now and might be lifted in the future.

+Make sure that the OCM organization belongs to a Red Hat internal team.

 ### Steps to onboard on org with the OCM label based AUS flavour